 Rachel also dedicated her high school career to philanthropic initiatives by serving through the West Chester/Liberty Township Community Foundation’s youth advisory board “Youth in Philanthropy” (YIP).
-The organization, comprised of 30 high school students, focused on engaging young people in active citizenship while teaching them the fundamentals of grant writing, fundraising and the nonprofit world.
-Because of her leadership in YIP, Rachel was asked to join a Boys and Girls Club of America (BGCA) steering committee and invested the rest of her high school career in this project.
-Although she was the youngest person to serve on the committee alongside the community’s brightest thinkers, leaders and agents of change, her ability to network and offer fresh insights planted many seeds that are now bearing fruit as construction for the BGCA is expected to begin next year.
+This organization focuses on engaging young people in active citizenship while learning the fundamentals of grant writing, fundraising and working in the nonprofit sector.
+Because of her leadership in YIP, Rachel was asked to join a Boys and Girls Club of America (BGCA) steering committee and invested the rest of her high school career in this initiative.
+Although she was the youngest person to serve on the project team, her insights helped pave the way for the grand opening of West Chester's first BGCA in May 2014.

-After her freshman year, Rachel forged beyond the Skype classroom and travelled nearly the same distance to another part of the world—Africa.
-Thanks to the Ingram Scholarship Program, Rachel spent eight weeks in Uganda conducting a summer project on behalf of Teach Twice, an organization that improves global literacy through stories and the exchange of culture.
-Her field research and feasibility studies allowed her to create a comprehensive report for Teach Twice to better understand how its organizational capacities can most effectively meet the demonstrated educational needs in the Nakikungube village where Teach Twice book profits are supporting a secondary school building project.
+Rachel spent her freshman year as an Ingram Scholar exploring new realms of service while still keeping involved in activities relevant to her passions from high school.
+In her position as Crawford House Service Commissioner, Rachel organized trips to Room In The Inn where residents cooked dinner for Nashville’s homeless population.
+She also became involved in the Vanderbilt-Pakistan Connection where every Thursday at 4:00am she taught an English class to students in Pakistan via Skype.
+After her first year at Vanderbilt, Rachel forged beyond the Skype classroom and traveled nearly the same distance to another part of the world—Africa.
+Rachel spent eight weeks in Uganda conducting an Ingram Summer Project on behalf of Teach Twice, an organization that improves global literacy through stories and the exchange of culture.
+Her field research and feasibility studies culminated in a comprehensive report that provided Teach Twice with a better understanding of how its organizational capacities can most effectively meet the demonstrated educational needs in the Nakikungube village.

 Rachel is forever grateful to the Ingram family for the Ingram Scholarship Program.
-She dreams to empower others simply by letting her light shine—a hope that, in its rawest form, is rooted in her genuine willingness to love authentically, give generously, walk faithfully, speak kindly and serve daily.
+Her hope is to empower others by loving authentically, giving generously, and serving daily.